ELTraxo/TCTF/README.md

 Cause you're a lazy fuck and want to make a trainer.

 ###How the fuck do I use this.
-Check out main.cpp for a couple examples targeting AssaultCube (http://assault.cubers.net/)

-I guess I'll add to this in the future... maybe.
+Check out the example repo. (https://github.com/ELTraxo/TCTF-AC)